RayRoestenburg/kafka-avro-tools/README.md

 # kafka-avro-tools

 Very simple docker image to read avro messages from a kafka topic.
-NOTE: you need to add your own schema files to the image or via volume mount in the pod.
+NOTE: you need to add your own schema files to the schemas directory before building the image.

 ## Build